Brother of cold case murder victim breaks silence 20 years on in bid to find killer

 “He had a cracking sense of humour,” said Gavin.
 “He was very chatty; he was just naturally a nice guy.

-“He was a good friend too – he has got pals that still keep in touch with me.”
+“He was a good friend, too – he has got pals that still keep in touch with me.”

 Gavin described his brother as a “keep-fit fanatic” who had been good at disco dancing and kickboxing and preferred drinking coffee in nice cafes to knocking back beers in pubs.